mateor/mateor.github.io/_posts/2015-02-05-bare-minimum-math-concepts.markdown

 * Know what a union and an intersection are.
 * Be able to apply the algebra of sets.
     * Don’t worry!
-If you learned the rules of inference, they are the same.
+If you learned the rules of inference, they are basically the same.
-* This stuff really does come up but it is actually pretty simple.
-You don’t even have to memorize all the formulas just know the basic rules.

 **4. How to reduce equations**
 ============================